 That’s more than 43% size reduction without quality compromise, going from 81.6 kb to just 46.2 kb.

 We have this feature enabled by default to ensure your website loads as quickly as possible.
 So, try ImageKit for free and start delivering optimized images across all platforms.
-Sign up now for a free trial and improve your website’s performance.
+Sign up now for the free plan and improve your website’s performance.